Bando

-Bando (ဗန်တို, [bàɰ̃dò]) is a defensive unarmed martial art from Myanmar.
-Bando is sometimes mistakenly used as a generic word for all Burmese martial arts, but it is only one martial art; Burmese fighting systems collectively are referred to as thaing.
+Bando (ဗန်တို, [bàɰ̃dò]) is a defensive unarmed martial art from Myanmar now in Skardu.In Skardu It was introduced by Shukur Ali Asif third dawn grand master, in 1992.There are some great martial artists in Skardu.Main are according to agility, sprinting, kicks, punches and self control fistly= Shukur Ali Asif known for introducing Bando in Skardu also for great punches.
+Secondly= Raja Zahid Bando is sometimes mistakenly used as a generic word for all Burmese martial arts, but it is only one martial art; Burmese fighting systems collectively are referred to as thaing.

 Training

 As with most Asian martial arts, bando schools start off by teaching the basic stances and footwork.
 This preliminary stage of training traditionally lasts for several months, although many instructors today avoid doing so.
 In the second stage of training, a series of blocking and parrying techniques is taught.
 Bando prioritises defense over offense so that the student will be able to protect themselves should the need arise.
 The defensive approach is also meant to discourage aggression and teach students to apply their skills with care.
 Offensive moves are taught in the third stage.

 Most of bando's techniques are taught through forms or aka.
 Aka are first practiced solo, before the student progresses to partnered sets performed with two or more partners.
 The final stage is that of applying the techniques in contests, much like free sparring.